OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-02.md

 ## Proverbs 2:2

-Making your ear attentive to wisdom and inclining your heart to understanding—
+So listen closely to wisdom and open your heart to understanding—

 ## Proverbs 2:3